mirekgab/githubwork/githubwork.md

 Make sure that you select "Create draft pull request" and click on it.

+Now you can start working with the task.

 ## Completing work with the task.
 Po zakończeniu pracy nad zadaniem sprawdzamy, czy branch z naszym zadaniem można połączyć z branchem develop.
 W tym celu należy: